HadiaAmjad4/SITS-BERT/README.md

 Preprocessing included:
 - Conversion of Julian dates → Day of Year (DOY)
 - Flattening and padding time series for Transformer input
-- Cleaning and validation for uniform structure across samples
+- Cleaning and validation for uniform structure across samples.

 ---